-Unable to compete with the inexorable rise of Chinese drone giant DJI, Paris -based Parrot recently stopped the production and development of all drones bar the ANAFI.
-This is a great shame because its Mini Drone collection, especially, was arguably the best way to get into the fun and frolics of drone flying.
-Nevertheless, it’s good news that its excellent ANAFI drone is still being supported – and rightly so because this is a cracking drone for beginners, and one that comes with a unique feature set, too.
+Unable to compete with the inexorable rise of Chinese drone giant DJI, Paris-based Parrot has now stopped the production and development of all drones bar the ANAFI.
+We're pleased that the ANAFI is enduring because, as you'll see from our full Parrot ANAFI drone review, this is a cracking drone for beginners, and one that comes with a unique feature set, too.

 Take the 4K camera, for instance.
 Instead of being mounted just below the front fuselage like all DJI drones, the ANAFI’s camera is positioned right at the front with an unobstructed view both below and above.
 This means that the camera can be pointed 90-degrees upwards for a unique perspective that no other drone offers.
-It also ships with a wide range of autonomous piloting modes – Follow Me, Boomerang, Dronie, etc – including a Dolly Zoom effect that perfectly emulates Hitchcock’s famous ‘Vertigo’ camera shot whereby the subject being shot remains the same size in the frame as the background zooms in behind it.
-You can check out most of the ANAFI’s in-flight features in the video below.
+It also ships with a wide range of autonomous piloting modes – Follow Me, Boomerang, Dronie and so on – including a Dolly Zoom effect that perfectly emulates Hitchcock’s famous 'Vertigo' camera shot whereby the subject being shot remains the same size in the frame as the background zooms in behind it.

 In the pantheon of camera-equipped drones that don’t require a degree in physics to fly, the Parrot ANAFI is reasonably priced and confidence inspiring to fly.
 It’s even available as an FPV option for those who wish to dabble in the burgeoning sport of First Person View flying while wearing goggles.